SenseLogic/CODEX/README.md

 *   Don't add an ending comma to array literals
 *   Declare standard functions and methods
 *   Use arrow functions sparingly and only as call arguments
-*   Use single quotes in JavaScript and Dart
+*   Use single quotes for JavaScript and Dart string literals
-*   Use double quotes in HTML
+*   Use double quotes for HTML attributes, unless it's an interpolated value
 *   Use pre-incrementations and pre-decrementations
 *   Use strict equality operators in JavaScript
 *   Use script/style/HTML ordering in Svelte components

-## Sample code
+## Sample Svelte component

 ```
 <script>
+    // -- IMPORTS

+    import { fade } from 'svelte/transition';

     // -- TYPES

     class Being